BanchanArt/banchan/priv/posts/2023/08-18-beta-launch.md

 ### Where do I go from here? 🔜

 Explore the site!
-We hope Banchan.Art becomes your go-to platform for managing commissions, and, if you're a client, that you find the right artist for the art you've always dreamed of through us.
+We hope Banchan.Art becomes your go-to platform for managing commissions, and if you're a client, that you find the right artist for the art you've always dreamed of through our platform.

 Join [our Discord](https://discord.gg/FUkTHjGKJF) and tell us what you think (or use our [Feedback form](/feedback)).
 If you're on GitHub, you can also file issues or just check out [our GitHub repo](https://github.com/BanchanArt/banchan).
 Banchan is more than just a
-platform: We're a community, and your participation will help us be better at what we do.
+platform: we're a community, and your participation will help us be better at what we do.